J&J shares nosedive on report company knew of asbestos in baby powder

 However, Baby Powder is considered essential to J&J’s image as a caring company – a “sacred cow,” as one 2003 internal email put it.

-Shares were last down 9 percent at $134.43, also pulling down the broader S&P 500 healthcare index .SPXHC.
+Shares were last down 9 percent at $134.43, also pulling down the broader S&P 500 healthcare index.

 Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Shinjini Ganguli and Sweta Singh